Onsite and Online RN to BSN Program

 - A total of 120 semester credits are required for graduation, which must include 30 credits in General Education Requirements.
 In addition to the regular core curriculum (major), a 30-credit general education core is required of all bachelor students enrolled in adult and graduate programs.
 This 30-credit general education core includes:

-- 3 credit hours in Fine Arts/Foreign Language
+- 3 credit hours in Arts and Humanities

 - Payment of all tuition and fees.